 The microscopic scales that cover individual filaments of animal hair are responsible for the fibers' unique ability to mat or felt together.
-Felting occurs when the fiber is moist and physically agitated and is enhanced by a change in the neutral pH to either acidic or alkaline conditions and the application of heat.
-With warm water and soap these scales swell open, causing the filaments to snag and interlock with one another when agitated.
+Felting occurs when the fiber is moist and physically agitated and is enhanced by a change in the neutral pH to either acidic or more commonly, alkaline conditions and the application of heat.
+With warm water and soap these scales swell open, allowing the filaments to snag and interlock with one another when agitated.
 This knotting causes shrinkage, resulting in dense, strong felted fiber.
 Matting happens naturally overtime, as evident in the hair of pets or in the hair of humans that has not been brushed.
 Based on archeological findings from the Central Asian Steppes intentional felting of animal hair by humans has been a means of creating unwoven fabric for clothing, shelter, and artistic expression since at least 600 BC, with further evidence suggesting even earlier knowledge of the process.

-The clarity of line, intricacy of pattern and realism of felted designs as well as the variety of surface textures depends on the innovations of the felt maker.
-When working with fleece the staple or length of the individual hair filaments can limit the definition, shape and size of surface designs.
-By creating sheets of partially felted fleece, one can cut out shapes of varying color, edge quality, shape and size and felt them onto a background of fleece, thus enhancing artistic control.
-In order to achieve this advanced technique the initial felting process must be stopped when the hairs are intertwined enough so that the cut shape will hold together, but while there are still enough loose fibers so that the shape will felt to the loose fibers of the background.
-Surface textures can be created in the felting process by varying the density of fleece, incorporating yarns and non-felting fibers, embedding solid wool forms or other objects and fusing the wool through pre-structured mediums such as fabric.
-Commonly referred to as nuno or laminate felting, fusing initially coerces the hair filaments through the spaces in the substrate after which continued agitation felts the two materials together creating an new textile.
+The clarity of line, intricacy of pattern and realism of felted designs as well as the variety of surface textures depends on the imagination and exploration of the felt maker.
+When working with fiber the staple or length of the individual hair filaments can limit the definition, shape and size of surface designs.
+By creating sheets of partially felted fiber, one can cut out shapes of varying color, edge quality, shape and size and felt them onto a background of fiber, thus enhancing artistic control.
+Though this process is more commonly refered to as pre-felt, I have always used the term partial felt because as soon as the fibers begin to interlock the felting process has actually begun.
+There is also a broad spectrum of design results depending on how thick the intial fibers are layed out and how much felting has occured before the partial felt is acutally cut and applied.
+Surface textures can be created in the felting process by varying the density of fiber in specific areas, incorporating yarns and non-felting fibers, using resists to create surface planes, embedding other objects and fusing the wool fibers through pre-structured fabrics.
+Again, more commonly referred to as nuno or laminate felting, fusing initially coerces the hair filaments through the spaces in the substrate after which continued agitation felts the two materials together creating an new textile.
 Due to the differential shrinkage of the wool fibers and the material fused through, the fleece will continue to shrink, crinkling the fabric into textural variations.
 Additionally, machine and hand stitching, beading and needle felting can alter the surface texture of the felt.